 The classic autobiography tells life in chronological form.
 It starts with the birth and includes the entire life until the time the biography is written.
-In the foreground is the own ego and its development over time.
+In the foreground is the own ego and its development over time or write my essay .
 However, since a person’s development is always influenced by external circumstances, special events and current events, classical autobiography always includes external relationships and backgrounds.

 Memoirs are memories.
 Also memoirs are usually written chronologically and tell the life path continuously.
 In contrast to classical autobiography, however, memoirs focus on the external events, contexts, and backgrounds that have shaped the person, rather than the person and his or her development itself.
 Mostly, memoirs tell of events that interest and stylistically characterize a broad public Memoirs through a relaxed, chatty narrative style, partly with anecdotes.

 The memory of life places the self and its development in the foreground.
 However, in contrast to classical autobiography, the life memory does not tell the entire life in chronological form, but focuses on individual events or specific stages of life.